-Experienced Lawyers Provide Effective Assistance with Planned Giving and Nonprofits
+Exempt Tax Law, PLLC Provides Effective Assistance with Planned Giving to Nonprofits

 Effective nationwide legal assistance in tax matters for nonprofit organizations

-At Copilevitz & Canter, LLC in Washington, D.C., we advise clients nationwide on planned giving and charitable gifting.
-Planned giving typically refers to property of significant value that is donated to a non-profit organization by a gift, will or trust.
+Exempt Tax Law, PLLC, in Washington, D.C., advises clients nationwide on planned giving and other types of charitable gifting.
+Planned giving typically refers to property of significant value that is donated to a nonprofit organization by gift, will or trust.

-Skilled tax lawyers provide competent legal services to the nonprofit community
+exempt tax law provides competent legal services to the nonprofit community

 Supporters of nonprofit organizations often want to leave behind a legacy by dedicating a substantial portion of their wealth to a church, school, university or other organization.
 These gifts often specify how the funds should be used.
-We can provide authoritative advice about how to accept gifts of this nature and to allocate them according to the donor’s wishes.
+Exempt Tax Law provides advice about how to accept gifts of this nature and to use them according to the donor’s wishes.

-Our tax attorneys work with nonprofit organizations to structure split-interest gifts, such as charitable remainder trusts, in which the donor maintains the right to income from property that is eventually distributed to the charity.
+Exempt Tax Law works with nonprofit organizations to structure split-interest gifts, such as charitable remainder trusts, in which the donor maintains the right to income from property that is eventually distributed to the charity.
 Another variation is where the income is distributed to the charity while the property reverts to the donor’s beneficiaries.
-We can discuss the tax advantages of structuring gifts in this way.
+Exempt Tax Law can discuss the tax advantages of structuring gifts in this way.

-Our attorneys help nonprofit organizations work with prospective donors to structure testamentary gifts and lifetime gifts, using such vehicles as:
+Exempt Tax law helps nonprofit organizations work with prospective donors to structure testamentary gifts and lifetime gifts, using vehicles such as:

 - Charitable remainder trusts — These trusts allow the donor and specified beneficiaries to receive income during the donor’s lifetime, with the charity receiving the remaining trust assets upon the donor’s death.